ietf-wg-cellar/flac-specification/flac.md

 FLAC has no format version information, but it does contain reserved space in several places.
 Future versions of the format MAY use this reserved space safely without breaking the format of older streams.
 Older decoders MAY choose to abort decoding or skip data encoded with newer methods.
 Apart from reserved patterns, in places the format specifies invalid patterns, meaning that the patterns MAY never appear in any valid bitstream, in any prior, present, or future versions of the format.
 These invalid patterns are usually used to make the synchronization mechanism more robust.

-All numbers used in a FLAC bitstream MUST be integers; there are no floating-point representations.
-All numbers MUST be big-endian coded, except the field length used in vorbis comments, which MUST be little-endian coded.
+All numbers used in a FLAC bitstream MUST be integers, there are no floating-point representations.
+All numbers MUST be big-endian coded, except the field length used in Vorbis comments, which MUST be little-endian coded.
 All numbers MUST be unsigned except linear predictor coefficients, the linear prediction shift and numbers which directly represent samples, which MUST be signed.
-None of these restrictions apply to application metadata blocks or to vorbis comment field contents.
+None of these restrictions apply to application metadata blocks or to Vorbis comment field contents.

 All samples encoded to and decoded from the FLAC format MUST be in a signed representation.